 H J Brown

-The architect was born in 1903.
-He designed cemeteries and memorials for the Commission in India and Pakistan including Rangoon Memorial, Delhi, Karachi, Kirkee, Madras and Taukkyan cemeteries.
+Born in 1903, Brown designed cemeteries and memorials for the Commission in India and Pakistan including Rangoon Memorial, Delhi, Karachi, Kirkee, Madras and Taukkyan cemeteries.
 He became an associate member of The Royal Institute of British Architects in 1928.

 Sir John Burnet